341st Bombardment Squadron

 The 341st Bombardment Squadron is an inactive United States Air Force unit.
-It was last assigned to the 4038th Strategic Wing.
-It was last stationed at Dow Air Force Base, Maine, where it was inactivated on 1 February 1963.
+It was last assigned to the 4038th Strategic Wing at Dow Air Force Base, Maine, where it was inactivated on 1 February 1963.

 The squadron was first activated in 1942 as a Boeing B-17 Flying Fortress squadron, assigned to the 97th Bombardment Group.
 After training in the United States, it was one of the first units to deploy to the European Theater of Operations.
 Following the invasion of North Africa, the squadron moved to the Mediterranean Theater of Operations, where it earned two Distinguished Unit Citations.
 Following V-E Day, it returned to the United States and was inactivated.

 The squadron was again activated as an element of Strategic Air Command in 1946.
-It flew a series of Boeing bombers in the strategic deterrent role until inactivating.
+It deployed to the United Kingdom during the Berlin Airlift in show of force.
+It stood ground alert both overseas and in the United States from 1958 and airborne alert after 1961.
+During the Cuban Missile Crisis, it placed all its bombers on alert.